Alex Zanardi: CART return and Lausitzring crash

 "When I woke up without legs, I looked at the half that was left, not the half that was lost".

 (Original: "Quando mi sono risvegliato senza gambe ho guardato la metà che era rimasta, non la metà che era andata persa".)

-In the 2000 season Zanardi was not signed by a team, but was interested in a CART comeback.
-He tested for Mo Nunn in July at Sebring driving for 246 laps and opted to sign to the team for 2001.
+In the 2000 season, Zanardi was not signed by a team, but was interested in a CART comeback.
+He tested for Mo Nunn in July at Sebring, driving for 246 laps and opting to sign with the team for 2001.
 For most of the season, Zanardi had little success, with three top-ten finishes and a best result of fourth place in the 2001 Molson Indy Toronto.
-During the 2001 American Memorial at the EuroSpeedway Lausitz on 15 September 2001, Zanardi started from the back of the grid and was gaining the upper hand of the race.
+During the 2001 American Memorial at the EuroSpeedway Lausitz on 15 September 2001, Zanardi started from the back of the grid and was gaining an upper hand in the race.
 After a late pit stop, Zanardi was attempting to merge back onto the track when he accelerated abruptly, lost control of his car, and spun onto the race track into the direct path of Patrick Carpentier.
-Carpentier was able to avoid him, but Alex Tagliani, who was just behind Carpentier at the time, was not, and Zanardi's car was blindsided from behind the front wheel, severing the nose of the car.
+Carpentier was able to avoid him, but Alex Tagliani, who was just behind Carpentier at the time, was not, and Zanardi's car was impacted from the side from behind the front wheel, severing the nose of the car.
 Zanardi lost both legs (one at and one above the knee) in the impact and nearly three-quarters of his blood volume, though rapid medical intervention saved his life.
 Further portions of his legs were amputated during three hours of surgery to clean and facilitate closing the wounds.

 Post-amputation racing

 Zanardi was fitted with two prosthetic limbs and began rehabilitating.
-Dissatisfied with the limitations of legs available commercially, Zanardi designed and built his own custom legs, to allow him to compare the weight and stiffness of various feet to find the ones most suitable for racing.
+Dissatisfied with the limitations of legs available commercially, Zanardi designed and built his own custom legs to allow him to compare the weight and stiffness of various feet to find the ones most suitable for racing.
 In 2002, CART honoured Zanardi by allowing him to wave the checkered flag in Toronto, Canada.
 In 2003, Zanardi was ready to take to the track again, with the aid of hand-operated brake and accelerator controls.
 Before the 2003 German 500 began, Zanardi ceremonially drove the thirteen laps he never finished at the Lausitzring in 2001.
 His fastest lap time of 37.487 seconds would have qualified him fifth in the actual race.